jjfiv/ds4j/src/README.md

 # Data Structures in Java for Smith College

-This website currently begins a few weeks into the course I would usually teach, after finishing the pure-Java topics.
+This website currently focuses a few weeks into the course I would usually teach, after finishing the pure-Java topics.
+Most of the content is presented in video format (📺); a little over 100 videos with about 6 hours of total runtime.

+There is some content from earlier in the course, but that content is entirely notes-based (📖).

 ## Java Notes